The postgres Unix user v23.40.0

 It will set a prompt that includes the username and hostname and working

-.
-(Use the YAML multi-line string syntax >-
+lines to .bashrc.
+(Use the YAML multi-line string syntax >- to avoid

 having to worry about quoting and escaping shell metacharacters.)